 In the June 2020 Long Beach homelessness study, the city's homeless grew 7% from 2019 citing issues including job loss, loss of housing, mental health and substance abuse, and domestic problems such as divorce or domestic violence.
 The impact of COVID-19 is another factor contributing to the increase.
 Charities like Wrap the Kids are on the front lines helping the homeless stay safe and help prevent a potential outbreak of the virus in the unsheltered population.

 Red String 2020 Grant and Project: Recognizing the sewing and quilting capabilities of Wrap the Kids and the need from many of Red String's charity partners for Personal Protection Equipment, Red String approached Wrap the Kids on funding a project to sew reusable masks that Red String could then donate to several other Red String charity partners: ACC MoW, J-Sei, and United Playaz.
 Red String also provided additional grant funds to help Wrap the Kids fulfill and distribute care packages that include PPE, hygiene products, food, bus passes and other necessities to help protect the health and safety of homeless persons and those in need living within the North Long Beach communities.
+Red String also sponsored over 25 families with Thanksgiving and Christmas dinners as well as Christmas presents for the children.

 Bayview Hunters Point Mobilization for Adolescent Growth in our Communities (BMAGIC) is a network San Francisco neighborhood-based nonprofit organizations whose mission is to facilitate, coordinate and develop community resources and opportunities that support service providers and community members in Bayview Hunters Point (BVHP).
 BMAGIC was co-founded in 2004 by the Public Defender’s Office led by Jeff Adachi and BVHP community based organizations to create collaborative community building efforts that improve the quality of life of BVHP children, youth and their families.